icehrm/icehrm.github.io/_docs/faq.md

 ### I've not been using IceHrm during 2015, But when configuring leave balances for 2016 different employees are having different leave balances carried forwarded from 2015.
 How to handle this?

-You should add these as PTO amounts for leave period 2015 under "Paid Tome Off" tab.
+You should add these as PTO amounts for leave period 2016 under "Paid Tome Off" tab.
 You will have to add one record for each employee.
-Also you will need to set leave carried forwarded parameter to Yes under for particular leave type.
-This is a one time setup, from 2016 you can use automatic leave carry forwarding.
+This is a one time setup, from 2017 you can use automatic leave carry forwarding.